 On day 0, roll a d6.
 One through three, the weather begins as high pressure; four through six, it begins as low pressure.

 Each day of normal weather, roll a d8.
-On a 2-8, the state remains the same; if it was high pressure today, it is high pressure tomorrow, and if low pressure today, low pressure tomorrow.
-On a 1, a front rolls in tomorrow and the state changes to flux.
+On a 1-7, the state remains the same; if it was high pressure today, it is high pressure tomorrow, and if low pressure today, low pressure tomorrow.
+On an 8, a front rolls in tomorrow and the state changes to flux.
 The front is detectable some hours in advance, as winds pick up and clouds are visible moving rapidly from the horizon.
 After 1d3 days of stormy flux, the pressure switches; if it was high pressure when the one was rolled, it is low pressure after the flux, and if it was low pressure, it becomes high pressure.